Creating custom apps

 Django Apps vs. Simmate Apps¶

 With this in mind, it is helpful to know that all of our Simmate apps are really just Django apps -- but with some extra features tacked on (e.g. chemistry tools & workflows).
 In fact, any app you build with Django can be used with Simmate.
-Because of this, we highly recommend exploring Django's guides to get started.
+Because of this, we highly recommend exploring Django's intro guides to get started.

 Step-by-Step Tutorials¶